Krakengr/plugin.tvseries.nfo/README.md

 W.I.P.
 ============
-I am currently working on a rather better version of the plugin.
-Before I release this version it would be nice if I could get some feedback on the development version.
+Note: This plugin is in beta stage of development.
+Before I release an updated version of this plugin, it would be nice if I could get some feedback on the current version.
 Are there any bugs that I missed during testing?
 Do you want more settings?

 Disclaimer
 ============